elmahio/documentation/docs/create-deployments-from-powershell.md

+---
+title: Create deployments from PowerShell
+description: If you release your software using a build or deployment server, creating the new release is easy using a bit of PowerShell.
+Read more here.
+---

 # Create deployments from PowerShell

 If you release your software using a build or deployment server, creating the new release is easy using a bit of PowerShell.
 To request the `deployments` endpoint, write the following PowerShell script: